-Patients commented positively that staff were caring.
+Patients commented positively that staff were professional, respectfully and caring.
 We saw that staff treated patients appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.

 Patients told us staff were kind and helpful when they were in pain, distress or discomfort.